amakarem/php-mcv-noframework/README.md

-# PHP-MCV-noframework
+# PHP-MVC-noframework
-PHP MCV without using any framework
+PHP MVC without using any framework

 ## Installation